kwisatzheadache/cryptodactyl/README.md

 ## Tests

 `model_testing.py` runs a series of coin indices through various models and outputs information for any model which predicts accuracy greater than 60%.
 However, most of these have a rather unacceptable confidence intervale, though I will work to improve this by increasing sampling rates.
+I suspect much of the variance is simply due to the volatility of markets.

 ## Contributors